 In the world of modern dance, Pearl Lang holds two distinctions.
 As one of Martha Graham’s most expressive soloists, she was the first dancer to perform some of Graham’s own roles.
-As the “poetess of the diaspora and the Holocaust,” Lang was also a choreographer and performer passionately attached to her Jewish heritage.
+As the “poetess of the Lit.
+(Greek) "dispersion."
+The Jewish community, and its areas of residence, outside Erez Israel.Diaspora and the Holocaust,” Lang was also a choreographer and performer passionately attached to her Jewish heritage.

 In Pearl’s socialist, working-class family, music, theater, and poetry were integral to the daily routine.
 Her father played piano, her mother wrote poetry, and both actively participated in Chicago’s Jewish cultural societies.
 Yiddish was the first language in the household.
 Pearl would be powerfully influenced not only by her family’s Jewish heritage but also by the cultural riches of Chicago.
 She learned English with her mother at night school and at Hibbard Elementary School, which offered classes integrating art, literature, history, and geography.
 Not surprisingly, her own interest in artistic activities began early.
 Freida Lack took her children to operas such as Hansel and Gretel and A Midsummer Night’s Dream, to the Chicago Symphony’s children’s concerts, and to modern dance performances.

 If there was a defining moment in Pearl’s life, it would have occurred during a performance by the Duncan Dancers, the adopted daughters of Isadora Duncan, which took place at Chicago’s Orchestra Hall.
 Three-year-old Pearl watched as one of the Duncan dancers, dancing to a Russian song, skipped from the back of the stage to the front, opening her arms and appearing to fill the theater with a cascade of light.
 At that point, Pearl states that she recognized the dancer’s rebellious and independent spirit as her own.